lorenzolpandolfo/pytext/README.md

 The project have a lot of progress to be made and it can be unstable with different screen resolutions too.
 Feel free to open an issue or fork it!

+Pytext code is under a total refactor process in the **unstable branch**.
+Use the main branch if you would like to run Pytext in its stablest version.

 # Installation process
 Pytext default directory is inside your user's folder.
 So, it is recommended that you clone the repository there.
 To correctly install Pytext, follow these steps: